-Romania's total population is about 19.4 million people, about 46 percent of whom live in rural areas.
+Romania's total population is 19.2 million people, with about 46 percent living in rural areas.
 Agriculture plays an integral and unique role in Romania's economy.
+Agriculture accounts for about 3.9 percent of Romania's gross domestic product (2020 data).
 Agriculture, forestry, and fishing employ 19 percent of the Romania's work force, compared to the EU average of 4.1 percent of persons employed by these industries.
-Agriculture represents about 4.5 percent of Romania's gross domestic product (2019 data).